csiebler/csiebler.github.io/content/posts/azure_openai_load_balancing_langchain_with_fallbacks.md

 In this post we'll be looking into simple and quick ways to implement load balancing for Azure OpenAI using LangChain.
 In my last poste [A Guide to Azure OpenAI Service's Rate Limits and Monitoring](https://clemenssiebler.com/posts/understanding-azure-openai-rate-limits-monitoring/) we discussed how rate limits can negatively affect throughput and latency when running completions, so in this post, we'll dive deeper and look at a few simple, practical solutions.

+Both approaches outlined in this post achieve similar results as using an external load balancer, but are significantly easier to implement.
+However, neither approach splits up the load between multiple instances equally (e.g., using round-robin), but rather balance load to the next model once its limits are reached.

 ## Solutions

 To run the code examples, make sure you have the latest versions of `openai` and `langchain` installed: